neuronsimulator/nrn/docs/hoc/visualization/shape.rst

     .. warning::
-        The arc position is relevant only if the section was selected using :meth:`Shape.nearest`.
-Note, e.g., that :meth:`Shape.select` does not set the arc position.
+        The arc position is relevant only if the section was selected using :hoc:meth:`Shape.nearest`.
+Note, e.g., that :hoc:meth:`Shape.select` does not set the arc position.